MinaProtocol/mina/rfcs/0050-verification-key-permissions.md

 * Should we require that any outdated permissions must be reset by the first account update sent to it?
     * At a glance, this seems to make sense, but it also seems unnecessarily restrictive.
+    * DECISION: it is unnecessary to enforce this, especially given we are tracking the verification key permission's `txn_version` separately from the `zkapp_version` of the underlying account